 - A. Application.
 A completed application for an Administrative Land Disturbance Review shall be filed with Stormwater Authority.
 Approval must be obtained prior to the commencement of land disturbing activity within limits for an Administrative Review defined above.
-The Administrative Land Disturbance Review Application package shall include: - (1) A completed Application Form with original signatures of all owners and contact information for all owners and applicants; - (2) One hard copy sketch plan (min.
-8.5" $\times$ 11" or as appropriate) that includes but is not necessarily limited to: - a.
+The Administrative Land Disturbance Review Application package shall include: - (1) A completed Application Form with original signatures of all owners and contact information for all owners and applicants; - (2) One electronic copy (compatible with the Town's GIS), and one hard copy sketch plan (min.
+8.5" x11" or as appropriate) that includes but is not necessarily limited to: - a.
 Existing site features including structures, pavements, plantings, and stormwater management systems etc., include square footage of impervious areas and approximate grading with overland flow direction. - b.
 Proposed work including proposed stormwater management systems, proposed grading with overland flow direction, square footage of impervious areas and limits of disturbance. - c.
-Basic erosion and sedimentation controls\ (i.e. erosion control barrier and inlet protection devices where appropriate). - d.
-Proposed driveways and impervious areas graded to not drain to street - e.
-Infiltration of new roof runoff for 1-inch of rainfall over surface area\ (i.e. 1,500 sf of roof area requires 125 cf infiltration volume) - (3) Payment of the application and review fees.
+Basic erosion and sedimentation controls (i.e. erosion control barrier and inlet protection devices where appropriate). - d.
+A table with the total square footage of pre and post development impervious area and disturbed (cleared) area.
+If available, the maximum allowed impervious area for the lot, square footage of impervious surface or land disturbance inside the 50 foot and 100 foot buffers to wetland, and 200 foot riverfront area must be provided as well must be provided as well. - e.
+Proposed driveways and impervious areas graded to not drain to street. - f.
+Infiltration of new roof runoff for 1-inch of rainfall over surface area (i.e. 1,500 sf of roof area requires 125 cf infiltration volume). - $(3) \qquad \square Payment of the application and review fees.$

-\See Town of Norwell Stormwater Management Design Guidelines available at the Conservation Commission Office and website for methods
+See Town of Norwell Stormwater Management Design Guidelines available at the Conservation Commission Office and website for methods